 Photo courtesy of Dave Savva, Alchemy Street Film Making for Communication and Interaction.

 Preserving wildlife for ecotourism and photography is by no means cheap.
 Whether you're a happy snapper or an award-winning professional, pictures taken from a commercial hide or Safari holiday come at a high cost when considering booking fees, travel expenses, hiring a guide, or insuring your equipment.
 Even amateur enthusiasts need a way of making their day-to-day photography sustainable.
 One method of doing so is by using publishing software to improve one's chances of a consumer goal.
 With the right words, a front cover can say it all, while a centrefold can show it all, creating a sales driver image to unlock the selling potential of any book, brochure or magazine.
 Front, Back and Centre is a gallery mock-up of where every serious photographer would like their work to be.
 Saleable, in print and widely distributed.
 It's also a place to show how images can be interpreted and utilised to further a demand for more of one's work.

-Painstakingly shot over a period of five years on a nature reserve in Tower Hamlets, captured by means of camouflage, bait and remote camera shutter control.
-It includes a number of favourite subjects that became less camera shy and more camera friendly as the years went by.
+Painstakingly shot over five years on a nature reserve in Tower Hamlets, captured by camouflage, bait and remote camera shutter control.
+It includes some favourite subjects that became less camera-shy and more camera friendly as the years flew by.

-Ever tried to photograph invertebrates in a field on a warm sunny day?
-Sit in the grass long enough and you’ll soon discover the prickle of thistles, the pain of nettles and the bites and stings of ants, bees, wasps, beetles, mosquito’s and a host of other flies.
+Have you ever tried photographing invertebrates in a field on a warm sunny day?
+Sit in the grass long enough, and you’ll soon discover the prickle of thistles, the pain of nettles and the bites and stings of ants, bees, wasps, beetles, mosquitoes and other flies.
 There are all sorts of spiders to contend with too!